 Now that the issue has been contained, the focus should be on recovery.
 In recovery, administrators restore systems to normal operation, confirm that the systems are functioning normally, and (if applicable) remediate vulnerabilities to prevent similar incidents.
 Recovery may involve such actions as restoring systems from clean backups, rebuilding systems, replacing compromised files with clean versions, installing patches, changing passwords, and tightening network perimeter security (e.g., firewall rules).

 The steps taken to contain and recover from an incident should be documented in order to evidence to stakeholders adequate and timely response occurred, in accordance with defined policies and procedures.
 Additionally, documentation of the steps taken to contain and recover from the incident support operating effectiveness of the incident response policy throughout the period under audit.
 From a SOC auditor’s perspective, “if it isn’t documented, we can’t confirm it happened.”

 One of the most important parts of incident response is also the most often omitted: learning and improving.
 After a critical or high-risk incident occurs, a postmortem analysis should be completed outlining the details such as the cause and cost of the incident, as well as the steps an organization should take to prevent future incidents (i.e. deeper vulnerability assessment, additional training, etc.).
-This documentation may be helpful in determining the organization’s response to the threat/vulnerabilities identified (see SOC readiness series – risk management for additional information).
+This documentation may be helpful in determining the organization’s response to the threat/vulnerabilities identified.
+For additional information, see SOC readiness series – Risk Management.